Axeland/scroll_plast/README.md

 2.  **Connection**: It then creates two instances of `BlockchainConnector`: one for the source chain (read-only) and one for the destination chain (read-write, configured with the relayer's private key).
 3.  **Setup**: The `TransactionProcessor` and `BridgeEventListener` are initialized with the necessary connectors and contract details.
 4.  **Polling Loop**: The `BridgeEventListener` starts its main `listen()` loop.
 It gets the current latest block number and creates an event filter to start watching for `DepositMade` events from that point forward.
 5.  **Event Detection**: In each loop iteration, it queries the filter for new event entries.
 6.  **Processing**: If new events are found, it iterates through them and passes each one to the `TransactionProcessor`.
-7.  **Transaction Execution**: The `TransactionProcessor` does the following for each event:
+7.  **Transaction Execution**: The `TransactionProcessor` performs the following steps for each event:
     a.
-Creates a unique ID for the event to prevent duplicates (re-processing).
+Logs a unique identifier for the event (e.g., from the transaction hash and log index) to prevent duplicate processing.
     b.
 Constructs the `mint` function call with parameters from the event (user address, amount, etc.).
     c.
-(Optional) Makes an HTTP request via the `requests` library to an external gas oracle API to fetch a competitive gas price.
+(Optional) If configured, makes an HTTP request via the `requests` library to an external gas oracle API to fetch a competitive gas price.
     d.
 Calls the `build_and_send_tx` method on the destination chain's `BlockchainConnector`.
     e.
 The connector handles nonce management, gas estimation, signing the transaction, sending it to the network, and waiting for the receipt to confirm success or failure.
 8.  **Logging**: Throughout the entire process, detailed logs are printed to the console, showing the status of the listener, events found, and the outcome of each transaction.
 9.  **Continuation**: The loop sleeps for a configured interval (`POLL_INTERVAL`) and then repeats, ensuring continuous monitoring.

-## Usage Example
+## Usage

 1.  **Clone the repository:**
     ```bash